A different perspective on Vietnam’s economy and doing business in Vietnam. Make sure to subscribe.

 What’s next?

-The introduction of the Global Minimum Tax has thrown a spanner in the works in terms of CIT breaks.
+The introduction of the Global Minimum Tax may have thrown a spanner in the works in terms of CIT breaks.
 That said, a new incentives scheme for foreign firms is in the works that will aim to substitute said tax breaks.
 This process, however, could be quite long with a number of drafts and feedback periods likely.
 With this in mind, firms considering starting a company in Vietnam can best keep abreast of the latest CIT developments by subscribing to the-shiv.

 Last updated